foxrtb/pac-balance-check/README.md

 ## Getting Started

-Notifications are delivered by mail or [pushbullet application](https://www.pushbullet.com/apps) For **non tech-savvy** the **best option is to use the pushbullet notification**, for others be free and configure postfix to deliver mail.
+Notifications are delivered by mail or [pushbullet](https://www.pushbullet.com/)

+The quickest option is using pushbullet notifications, and for a reliable emailing service [postfix] (https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-postfix-on-ubuntu-16-04) is recommended to be installed.